alvrogd/delta/README.md

  --> stdin : ln 23 : col 6
 ```

-Beware that trigonometic functions expect that the input value is given in radians:
+Beware that trigonometric functions expect that the input value is given in radians:

 ```
 >> sin(3.14)